Doubting Sola Scriptura: My Road to Rome, Part 1

 In some way I couldn’t fully rationalize, I found it impossible to deny or even to question the book’s authority — and this was not, I came to understand, because of any “self-attesting” or “self-authenticating” quality in the text itself.

-Rather, it was the simple fact that, like the other books of the NT, the canonicity of Hebrews had become a datum of history accepted by Protestants, Catholics, and Eastern Orthodox.
+Rather, it was the simple fact that, like the other books of the NT, the canonicity of Hebrews had become a datum of history, a reality accepted by Protestants, Catholics, and Eastern Orthodox.

 A “stealth canon” of faith